delner/olfactory/README.md

 ###### When defining at the template level

 `Olfactory` sequences don't provide much benefit over other gems at the global level, but they really shine when used within templates.
-Sequences work exactly the same within templates, except they can be bound by `scope`, allowing the author a great deal of control over when sequences 'reset.'
+Sequences work exactly the same within templates, except they can be bound by `scope`, allowing the author a great deal of control over when sequences reset.

 `scope` can either be `:instance`, which resets the seed for each instance of the template, or `:template`, which shares the seed across all instances of the template.